quarfie/s3presignedUrl_FMFunction/README.md

 ## OPTIONAL PARAMETERS
 Optional parameters are passed as JSON inside the optionsObj parameter
 * host | the provider's domain, not required for AWS.
 Must include the full hostname including the bucket name if required.
+* token | the session token (e.g., from AWS STS), if your role requires you to include one.

 ## USAGE